 Dividing Your Pension During Divorce: Alberta's Rules

 In Alberta, pensions accumulated during a marriage are considered marital property and are subject to division upon divorce.
 The guiding principle is fairness, ensuring that both spouses receive a share of the pension benefits accrued during the marriage.
-This division is governed by the Family Law Act and the Pension Benefits Act of Alberta, which outline specific procedures and considerations.
+This division is governed by the Pension Benefits Act of Alberta, which outlines specific procedures and considerations.
+Pensions are considered “family property”.
+Family property division principles are found in the Family Property Act, which governs the division of family property.

 Understanding Pension Valuation